-If our giving is to a church, a society or some needy person, it will be charity, but, if it be to God, the giving will be itself an act of worship and the gift 'an odour of a sweet smell'.
+If our giving is to a church, a society or some needy person, it will be charity, but, if it be to God, the giving will be itself an act of worship and the gift 'a fragrant offering'.
 Most of us live on a low level in this respect.
 We give a coin almost without thought because the plate is passed or the missionary box has to be sent in.
 But in intention and purpose we ought to be putting the gift into the hands of our Saviour.
 If we realize that the gift is in reality given to God we shall necessarily be exercised to see that it is given to some person or cause dear to Him.

-Next we should notice that the poor, the widow, the fatherless and strangers have a special place in God's mercy (see Ps. lxviii.
-5, 10, 18).
+Next we should notice that the poor, the widow, the fatherless and sojourners have a special place in God's mercy (see Psalm 68:5, 10, 18; Psalm 146:9).
 We therefore find the Lord commanding the Israelites to care for these and to supply their necessities.
-(See Ex. xxii.
-22; Dt. xv.
-10; Ps. xli.
-1; Je. vii.
-6; Pr. xiv.
-21, xix.
-17, xxi.
-13).
+(See Exodus 22:21-24; Deuteronomy 15:10; Psalm 41:1; Jeremiah 7:6; Proverbs 14:21, 19:17, 21:13).
 But this was not their responsibility only.
 The same concern and commands are expressed in the New Testament:

-'When thou makest a feast, call the poor ... bring in the poor' (Lk. xiv.
-13, 21).
+'But when you give a feast, invite the poor... bring in the poor' (Luke 14:13, 21).

-'Honour widows ... if any widow have children or nephews, let them (i.e., children or nephews) learn to shew piety at home, and to requite their parents' (1 Tim. v.
-3, 4).
+'Honour widows if a widow has children or grandchildren, let them first learn to show godliness to their own household and to make some return to their parents' (1 Timothy 5:3-4).

-'Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows' (Jas. i.
-27).
+'Religion that is pure and undefiled before God the Father is this: to visit orphans and widows in their affliction' (James 1:27).

-It was in order to relieve the necessities of the poor saints in Jerusalem that the Philippians gave Paul those gifts which were provided of their deep poverty, and which meant so much to him and to the Lord (2) Cor. viii.
-1-14).
+It was in order to relieve the necessities of the poor saints in Jerusalem that the Philippians gave Paul those gifts which were provided from their deep poverty, and which meant so much to him and to the Lord (2 Corinthians 8:1-14).
 Their gifts were to supply the wants of those in need (verse 14) and the aim seems to have been the establishing of something like equality.